A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 How do I set up a health savings account?

-Many businesses, large and small, offer these HDHP policies to their employees, but you can also purchase them on your own through the exchange in your state or directly from a health insurance carrier.
+Many businesses, large and small, offer HDHP coverage to their employees, but you can also purchase an HDHP on your own through the exchange in your state or directly from a health insurance carrier.
 For people who buy their own insurance, HDHPs are available in nearly every county in the US.
 If you’re shopping on HealthCare.gov or a state-run marketplace, the HSA-eligible plans will be designated with an icon or a small notification.
 And you’ll be able to use a search filter to narrow the plan selections to only show HSA-eligible plans.

 Where should I keep my HSA funds?